In-Home support services

 The New Mexico Aging and Long-Term Services Department offers free, unbiased information from trained volunteers to help seniors with questions on health insurance and other assistance programs.
 Covered benefits include managed care, Medicare, Medicaid, low cost housing, eyeglasses, hearing aides, residents' rights, Social Security, utility bill payment assistance, prescription drug coverage, low-cost health and dental care, and more.

-A volunteer Benefits Counselor is available by appointment to provide free assistance to seniors at the Mary Esther Gonzales Senior Center on Wednesday mornings.
+A volunteer Benefits Counselor is available by telephone, by appointment to provide free assistance to seniors at the Mary Esther Gonzales Senior Center on Wednesday mornings.
 To schedule an appointment call (505) 955-4721.